gsoft-inc/sg-browserslist/README.md

 ## Maintainers

-The following documentation is only for the maintainers of the packages.
+The following documentation is only for the maintainers of this repository.

 ### Installation

-First, clone the repository:
+Clone the repository:

 ```bash
 git clone https://github.com/gsoft-inc/sg-browserslist.git